Safed: Mamluk period

 The geographer al-Dimashqi, who died in Safed in 1327, wrote around 1300 that Baybars built a "round tower and called it Kullah ..." after leveling the old fortress.
 The tower was built in three stories, and provided with provisions, halls, and magazines.
 Under the structure, a cistern collected enough rainwater to regularly supply the garrison.
 The governor of Safed, Emir Baktamur al-Jukandar (the Polomaster; r.
 1309–1311), built a mosque later called after him in the northeastern section of the city.
 The geographer Abu'l Fida (1273–1331), the ruler of Hama, described Safed as follows:[Safed] was a town of medium size.
 It has a very strongly built castle, which dominates the Lake of Tabariyyah [Sea of Galilee].
 There are underground watercourses, which bring drinking-water up to the castle-gate...Its suburbs cover three hills...
 Since the place was conquered by Al Malik Adh Dhahir [Baybars] from the Franks [Crusaders], it has been made the central station for the troops who guard all the coast-towns of that district."

 The native qadi (Islamic head judge) of Safed, Shams al-Din al-Uthmani, composed a text about Safed called Ta'rikh Safad (the History of Safed) during the rule of its governor Emir Alamdar (r.
 1372–1376).
 The extant parts of the work consisted of ten folios largely devoted to Safed's distinguishing qualities, its dependent villages, agriculture, trade and geography, with no information about its history.
 His account reveals the city's dominant features were its citadel, the Red Mosque and its towering position over the surrounding landscape.
 He noted Safed lacked "regular urban planning", madrasas (schools of Islamic law), ribats (hostels for military volunteers) and defensive walls, and that its houses were clustered in disarray and its streets were not distinguishable from its squares.
 He attributed the city's shortcomings to the dearth of generous patrons.
 A device for transporting buckets of water called the satura existed in the city mainly to supply the soldiers of the citadel; surplus water was distributed to the city's residents.
 Al-Uthmani praised the natural beauty of Safed, its therapeutic air, and noted that its residents took strolls in the surrounding gorges and ravines.

 The Black Death brought about a decline in the population in Safed from 1348 onward.
 There is little available information about the city and its dependencies during the last century of Mamluk rule (c.
 1418), though travelers' accounts describe a general decline precipitated by famine, plagues, natural disasters and political instability.
+In 1481, Joseph Mantabia reported that 300 Jewish families lived in Safed and its surrounding villages.
+While the accuracy of this figure is uncertain, it reflects the town's growing importance as a center of Jewish life, particularly with the arrival of Sephardic Jews due to persecutions in Portugal and Spain.